Road Map to Safer National Highways

 1. Licensed Drivers Only: Access to the Notified NH is restricted solely to drivers possessing a valid license and operating legally compliant vehicles (as per PUC and insurance norms).
 Enforcement is managed by dedicated, automated License Scanners at all major entry and toll plazas.

-2. Zero-Tolerance Corridor: All vehicular lanes, coupled with a mandatory **3-meter buffer zone** extending from the edge of the road pavement, are designated as **No-Parking, No-Stopping, and No-Alighting Zones**.
-This measure is designed to eliminate hazardous night parking and random passenger drop-offs.
+2. Zero-Tolerance Corridor: All vehicular lanes, coupled with a mandatory 3-meter buffer zone extending from the edge of the road pavement, are designated as No-Parking, No-Stopping, and No-Alighting Zones.
+This eliminates hazardous night parking and random passenger drop-offs.

 3. Dedicated Zones: Necessary rest and service stops must be confined to clearly demarcated, constructed Lay-by & Passenger Zones established at regular intervals (e.g., every 10 to 15 km).
 Vehicles detected stationary outside these authorized areas are immediately subject to automated vigilance protocols and mandatory penalty action.